 Checking in during early labor

 Despite my disappointment, I had to do what is safe for the baby.
-The nurse reminded me that birth plans rarely go as planned, that many mothers who bring written birth plans end up delivering via c-section or using other emergency measures.
-I reminded myself that my ultimate goal is to keep my baby safe and protected, that everything else is secondary.
+The nurse reminded me that birth plans rarely go as planned, that many mothers who bring written birth plans end up delivering via cesarean section or using other emergency measures.
+I wanted to have a vaginal birth, but I reminded myself that my ultimate goal is to keep my baby safe and protected, that everything else is secondary.

 Active labor to transition in less than an hour